Chaithanya67/Vertex-Clustering/README.md

 # Tests

-To run all unit tests, run this command from the root folder:
+To run all unit tests, run this command from the root directory:

 	python -m unittest